 Online shopping has made holiday gift-buying easier and more convenient than ever.
 Unfortunately, it’s also made it easier and more convenient for thieves to steal shoppers’ personal and financial information — and they’re gearing up for the holidays just like the rest of us.

-Here are five tips to stay safe when shopping online.
+Here are six tips to stay safe when shopping online.

 1) Stick with known retailers

 Cybercriminals may set up fake “online stores” whose only purpose is to steal payment card data and other personal information.
 Stick with retailers who are well-known or with whom you have done business with before.
 If you want to purchase something from a retailer you are not familiar with, do your homework first.
 Google the company’s name and look for its social media sites, customer reviews and complaints, and its record at the Better Business Bureau.

 2) Make sure the retailer is using SSL encryption